“The Digestive System”

 The digestive system is made up of the alimentary canal and includes the mouth and salivary glands, the esophagus, stomach, liver, gallbladder, pancreas, small intestine, and large intestine. #

 Its prime function is to digest food, absorb nutrients and eliminate waste through the bowel.
 Imbalances in the digestive system often affect the circulatory system as unwanted toxins are absorbed and bowel elimination is slowed.
-The names for the herbal combinations are chosen based on the properties of the key herbs in the formula.
+The names for the herbal combinations are chosen based on the properties of the key in the formula.

 Digestion – Herbal medicine is uniquely suited for the treatment of digestive system illnesses.
 Throughout medicine, ensuring that the healing properties of the herbs we consume have a direct effect on the lining of the alimentary canal.
-Herbs affect digestive system function not only through absorption and metabolism of the whole range of plant chemicals, but also through direct actions upon the tissue of the gut.
+Herbs affect digestive system function not only through absorption and of the whole range of plant chemicals, but also through direct actions upon the tissue of the gut.

 Much of the digestive system illness in our society is due simply to abuse.
 Today's average diet contains a preponderance of overly processed food and has a high content of chemical additives.
 The gastrointestinal tract is subject to direct chemical irritation from alcohol, carbonated drinks, and tobacco.
 In this context, it is easy to see why herbal remedies can be so helpful in treating the various inflammations and reactions that plague abusers.
 The direct soothing action of demulcents, healing properties of astringents, and general toning of bitters has much to offer in reversing such damage.